Performance monitoring and analytics

 The unit works closely with analysts across Government and policing (such as Home Office Crime and Policing Analysis, the College of Policing, the Office for National Statistics and police forces’ analytical teams) combining their unique knowledge and skills to ensure that value is added across the breadth of policing analysis.

-HMIC’s monitoring process for police forces
+HMICFRS’s monitoring process for police forces

 Performance monitoring enables concerns about police force performance (either geographical or thematic) to be identified quickly so that appropriate action can be taken by HM Chief Inspector of Constabulary and the Home Secretary.

 To read more about the process of monitoring police forces, visit Our approach to monitoring forces.

 Ensuring HMICFRS’s inspections have a sound evidence base

 The unit is responsible for ensuring that the HMICFRS inspection methodologies are analytically robust, enabling evidence-based judgments to be made about police force performance that can stand up to scrutiny.

 This support extends throughout the inspection lifecycle, from advising on data collections and survey methodology, to analysing complex police force data sets to help test hypotheses about what works in policing.

 Producing Value for Money profiles